Find synonyms Find exact match

 General principles — Before beginning therapy, the pediatric healthcare provider should define the expectations of the parents and child.
 Some parents may simply want assurance that the enuresis is not caused by a physical abnormality and are not interested in initiating a long-term treatment program.
 It is also important to determine whether short-term dryness is a priority (eg, so the child can attend camp or go on a school trip) .

 Pediatric healthcare providers should emphasize that bedwetting is not the child’s fault and that the child should not be punished for bedwetting [4-6].
 Surveys indicate that between one-fourth and one-third of parents punish their child for wetting the bed, and sometimes the punishment is physically abusive [9-11].
-Child abuse should be considered if the child is reported to be deliberately wetting the bed .
+The possibility that the child is being abused should be considered if the parents report that the child is deliberately wetting the bed .
 Parents or caregivers who are having difficulty coping with bedwetting or are expressing anger, negativity, or blame toward the child may need additional support .

 The pediatric healthcare provider should stress to the parents and child that a carefully constructed enuresis treatment program often involves several methods of treatment, used in sequence or combination.
 The treatment may be prolonged, may fail in the short term, and often is associated with relapses.
 The parents must be willing to participate, and the family environment must be supportive.
 Therapy should be goal-oriented, and follow-up should be consistent .